-1.3 ECDC CVE and IVE studies
+1.4 ECDC COVID-19 and influenza vaccine effectiveness studies

-In 2018, the Council 'Recommendation on Strengthened Cooperation against Vaccine-preventable Diseases' (2018/C 466/01) called on the European Commission to work with the Member States, with the support of EMA and in cooperation with ECDC, to 'continuously monitor the benefits and risks of vaccines and vaccinations at EU level, including through post-marketing authorisation studies'.
-In 2020, the European Commission stressed the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA in the post-authorisation phase, with particular emphasis on COVID-19 vaccines in the context of the ongoing pandemic [4].
-This was subsequently formalised as part of the extended EMA regulatory mandate [6] and ECDC's newly amended mandate [7], requiring the two Agencies to develop a structured and independent post-authorisation vaccine monitoring platform, initially prioritising COVID-19 vaccines.
-ECDC and EMA officially established and launched such platform in May 2022, with the intention of bringing together public health and regulatory experts to discuss the studies needed to generate real-life evidence on the safety and effectiveness of vaccines in use for EU/EEA immunisation programmes.
+In 2018, the Council 'Recommendation on Strengthened Cooperation against Vaccine-preventable Diseases' (2018/C 466/01) called on the European Commission to work with the Member States, with the support of EMA and in cooperation with ECDC, to '... continuously monitor the benefits and risks of vaccines and vaccinations at EU level, including through post-marketing authorisation studies'.
+In 2020, the European Commission stressed the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA in the post-authorisation phase, with particular emphasis on COVID-19 vaccines in the context of the ongoing pandemic [15].
+This was subsequently formalised as part of the extended EMA regulatory mandate [16] and ECDC's newly amended mandate [17], requiring the two Agencies to develop a structured and independent post-authorisation vaccine monitoring platform, initially prioritising COVID-19 vaccines.
+ECDC and EMA officially established and launched a platform in May 2022, with the intention of bringing together public health and regulatory experts to discuss the studies needed to generate real-life evidence on the safety and effectiveness of vaccines in use for EU/EEA immunisation programmes.

-ECDC already began building infrastructure to perform COVID-19 vaccine effectiveness (CVE) studies in 2020, using the lessons learned from other vaccine effectiveness studies (Table 2).
+ECDC began building infrastructure to perform COVID-19 vaccine effectiveness (CVE) studies in 2020, using the lessons learned from other vaccine effectiveness studies (Table 1).
 The infrastructure is being used to build a system that regularly monitors CVE and performs studies in different settings.
 Depending on the setting, information will be provided on different outcomes (severe disease, moderate disease, transmission, etc).
 At the start of 2022, ECDC expanded this infrastructure to include IVE monitoring.
-The multi-country approach of the effectiveness studies is also one of the key features, with a progressive inclusion of further countries foreseen over time.
+The multi-country approach of effectiveness studies is one of the key features, and other countries are foreseen to be included over time.